-Already during the cholera epidemic of 1816 they were forced to look for some space out of the city to bury the casualties, so the need for a big cemetery started being imperative.
-Crammed with works of art and hosting the graves of local personalities, it’s an open-air museum totally worth including in your top things to do in Cagliari.
+Already during the cholera epidemic of 1816, they were forced to look for some space out of the city to bury the casualties, so the need for a big cemetery started being imperative.
+Crammed with works of art and hosting the graves of local personalities, it’s an open-air museum totally worth including in your list when deciding what to do in Cagliari.

 There is no entrance fee to enter the cemetery.
 Open daily in the morning, on Thursday also in the afternoon until 6 pm in summer.
 Monday closed.

 READ MORE: Have a better trip with these 20 things to know before travelling to Sardinia.

 The seat of the local municipality, Palazzo Civico is a majestic building located in the lower part of Stampace quarter in Via Roma on the corner with Largo Carlo Felice.
 The 1943 bombings caused so much damage that it took many years to bring it back to its original splendour.
 The palace combines a Gothic style in its arcade and Liberty in the facade, complete with two 38-meter-high towers, while in the corners are four obelisks adorned with a carving of the four moors symbol of the Sardinian flag.

 As it’s now the seat of the Council, it’s possible to visit Palazzo Civico only on Saturday when a guide from the same Council will show you around.
 If you are not planning to be in Cagliari on a Saturday, you can go to the Tourism Office on the ground floor of the same Council palace and ask for an appointment to visit Palazzo Civico during the week.

 8. Mercato di San Benedetto